-Welcome to an exciting new season at Parabola Arts Centre
+Welcome to Parabola Arts Centre

 Why not ask about getting involved as a volunteer at PAC?
 We have a friendly team of front of house volunteers who welcome the audience, act as ushers and assist on box office.
 You also get to watch the events that you volunteer on and see behind the scenes of the arts centre.
 Contact us for more information.